Winter in Toronto: Things to do and places to go

 Free holiday movies

 Feel like catching a seasonal movie to get you in the holiday mood?
 Maybe you legitimately love the classics, or maybe it’s an ironic appreciation.
 Either way, the break is a great time to see them.
 The Bloor Hot Docs Cinema, located near Bathurst station, will be showing a host of Christmas films all throughout the month, including Elf, Gremlins, Christmas Vacation, Scrooged and A Christmas Story.
 The best part?
 These screenings are all free.
 Here's the Bloor Hot Docs Cinema December schedule with more details, as well as what else is happening at the theatre.
-Bloor Hot Docs shows a lot of good things, so use these free screenings to get acquainted with it, especially if you’re in one of our Broadcasting and Film programs.
+Bloor Hot Docs shows a lot of good things, so use these free screenings to get acquainted with it, especially if you’re in our Broadcasting - Radio, Television, Film & Digital Media program.

 Hit the ice.